Would You Change Your Name? by Rich Paschall

 I liked Harold for an older character because I don’t know any younger people named Harold.
 Although the most famous literary character of this century so far is named Harry, I never thought of Harry Potter as a “Harold.”
 But he probably is.

 I inadvertently used Harold twice.
 I wrote a story titled Alone and actually filmed it a year later, calling the only character Harold.
 This did not stop me from forgetting about it and naming another older character Harold in a series of stories that started with Soup and Sandwich.
 Some names just seem to lend themselves to young and old, rich or poor.
-A lot of that is surely based on personal experience and naming trends over the years.
+A lot of that is purely based on personal experience and naming trends over the years.
 Names go in and out of favor for newborns.

 The characters of the stories are newborns to me.
-Most of my characters arrive full-grown, I look for age appropriate names.
+Most of my characters arrive full-grown, I look for age-appropriate names.
 For example, Richie might be alright for a boy, but a grownup would probably prefer Rich or Richard.
 A few folks who know me from childhood still call me Richie.
 I get all three versions of my name these days.
 I can’t escape the variations.

 If a story has a local flavor, I try to use names that could not be mistaken for anyone I know.
 Trying to think of names that don’t belong to friends or relatives can be challenging … and leave me looking up names on the Internet.